 the court may relieve the person either wholly or partly from liability on such terms as the court thinks fit.

-[Section 16EA inserted by No. 8 of 2005 s.
+[Section 16EA inserted: No. 8 of 2005 s.
 58.]

 16F.
 Certain certificates of Chancellor etc. to be prima facie evidence